anikhalder/i3PCF/README.md

 This should successfully install classy without the ctypedef error.

-2. Or, if you need to do some *advanced uses* with classy, the following tweak to classy.pyx needs to be performed:
+2. *Advanced uses*: Or, if you need to do some *advanced uses* with classy, the following tweak to classy.pyx needs to be performed:

 Similar to what needed to be done for fixing the *classy ctypedef int error* issue, we will need to recompile class after editing the python/classy.pyx file by adding the following functions